-All of these Japanese literature courses are taught in English and are open to all students.
+My Japanese literature courses are taught in English and are open to all students.
 These coures are cross-listed in Asian Studies.

 Team taught with Prof. Eiko Siniawer (History)

 Comparative literature involves reading and analyzing literature drawn from different times, movements, cultures, and media.
 In this class, we will study English translations of texts from eras spanning the ancient to the contemporary; literary movements including romanticism, realism, and postmodernism; national traditions arising in Western and Eastern Europe, Asia, and Latin America; and media including prose fiction, graphic memoir, and film.
 Throughout the course, we will consider what it means to think about all these different works as literary texts.
 To help with this, we will also read selections of literary theory that define literature and its goal in abstract or philosophical terms.
 Assignments will focus on close, creative reading of relatively short texts by authors like Homer, Sei Shônagon, Kleist, Tolstoy, Zola, Borges, Wilde, Mamet, Bechdel, and others.
-(Spring 2016)
+(Last taught in in Spring 2020)

 This course examines the nature and workings of narrative using texts drawn from a wide range of different traditions, media, and genres.
 Readings may include Greek and Chinese classics (Homer, Xiyouji), 19th-century French, German, and Russian novels (Flaubert, Kleist, Lermontov), 20th-century Latin American fiction (Marquez), and contemporary American graphic narrative and film (Bechdel, Mamet).
 We will also read some short works of literary theory from around the world to help us broaden our idea of what literature can be and do.
-(Fall 2014)
+(Last taught in in Fall 2020)

 In one definition, postmodernism in art and literature is what you get when you combine modernism's radical experimentation with pop culture's easy appeal.
 This term has been used to describe works from Andy Warhol's paintings of Campbell's soup cans and Jean Baudrillard's critical essays on Disneyland to Murakami Haruki's euphoric conspiracy novels.
 Theorists of the postmodern have argued that it represents not only a radical change in aesthetic sensibilities, but a fundamentally new relationship between art, language, and society.
 In this tutorial, we will read some of the most important theoretical essays defining the postmodern (essays which themselves often embrace this playful and sometimes ironic style), and we will pair them with artistic texts that are said to illustrate the features of postmodernism.
 The latter will be mainly novels and short stories from around the world, but one feature of this theory is a flattening of the distinction between high and low culture as well as between the written and the visual, so we will also examine examples from architecture, visual art, and/or broader pop culture.
 Texts will include essays by Jean Baudrillard, Fredric Jameson, Jean-François Lyotard, Azuma Hiroki, and others; novels and short stories by Don DeLillo, Italo Calvino, Murakami Haruki, and Jorge Luis Borges; painting and sculpture associated with Pop Art and Superflat; the architecture of Williamstown-area museums; etc.

 Format: Tutorial.
 After an introductory lecture meeting, students will meet with the instructor in pairs for approximately an hour each week; they will write a 5-page paper every other week (5 in all), and respond to their partners' papers in alternate weeks.
 Emphasis will be on understanding and engaging the criticism that we read, and comparing the critical and fictional texts creatively in a way that sheds light on both.
-(Fall 2015)
+(Next taught in Fall 2019)